Concept | Model evaluation stores#

 Watch the video

-At any point, we can evaluate the efficacy of our model over time if we have the right historical data.
-Additionally, as we receive new input data over time, we can concurrently evaluate whether our model is still performing well.
-To accomplish these tasks, we’ll utilize model evaluation stores in Dataiku.
+At any point, you can evaluate the efficacy of a model over time if you have the right historical data.
+Additionally, as you receive new input data over time, you can concurrently evaluate whether a model is still performing well.
+To accomplish these tasks, you’ll use model evaluation stores.

 Create an Evaluate recipe#